Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • During the weeks before conception and in the first trimester of pregnancy, there is a greater risk of various malformations such as spina bifida and cleft palate.

-• Throughout the pregnancy, there is an increased risk of premature birth or low birthweight.
+• Throughout the pregnancy, there is an increased risk of premature birth or low birth weight.

-• Iron: There is an increased need for this mineral, although there is no need for routine use of supplements, which can cause side effects such as stomachache and constipation.
+• Iron: There is an increased need for this mineral, although there is no need for routine supplements, which can cause side effects such as stomachache and constipation.
 Iron-rich foods are sufficient to meet the increase.

 best foods for pregnant women